Administration of Estates and other Probate Services

 If the person who died did not leave a will

 A close relative will need to apply to the probate registry to deal with the estate.
+(The rules of intestacy will dictate who can act)

 If there is no will they must apply for a 'grant of letters of administration'.
 If this is granted they will then become known as the Administrator of the estate.

-The 'grant letters of administration' is the legal document which then allows the 'administrators' to deal with the deceased's assets.
+The 'grant of letters of administration' is the legal document which then allows the 'administrators' to deal with the deceased's assets.

 Grant of Probate

-• Property/land in their own name or held as a tenant in common
+- Held property/land in their own name or held as a tenant in common

 A grant may not be needed if the deceased: